Dan-Viner/LinuxWS/Distributions/Arch/README.md

 **Note:** I don't understand why some things are done only on the live media in the installlation process and not on the actual system (for example the whole `timedatectl set-ntp true`).

-### adding hebrew support (on X-server)
+### Adding hebrew support (on X-server)

-See this [arch wiki](https://wiki.archlinux.org/index.php/Xorg/Keyboard_configuration) for detailed information.
+Check this [Xorg/Keyboard_configuration](https://wiki.archlinux.org/index.php/Xorg/Keyboard_configuration) arch-wiki for detailed information.
 I just used one of the simplest option by adding an x-conf file under: `/etc/X11/xorg.conf.d/00-keyboard.conf` with this text:

 	Section "InputClass"
                 Identifier "system-keyboard"